theicenet/theicenet-cryptography/README.md

 ```

 Multiple AES ciphers for different `blockModes` of operation can be created in the same Spring Boot context.
-Just specify the different `blockModes` of operation ciphers you wish to create into the Spring Context, separated by a comma,
+Just specify the different `blockModes` of operation you wish to create ciphers for into the Spring Context, separated by a comma,

 ```yaml
 cryptography: